Concurrent Alcohol and Xanax Abuse

 The use of prescription drugs by teenagers is a big problem, and teens that abuse prescription medications recreationally run the risk of lasting brain damage.

-The widespread abuse of prescription drugs by teens may stem from the manufactured nature of prescription drugs, as many feel they don’t carry the same dangers as illicit street drugs such as heroin or cocaine.
+The widespread abuse of prescription drugs by teens may stem from the manufactured nature of prescription drugs, as many feel that they don’t carry the same dangers as illicit street drugs such as heroin or cocaine.
 However, prescription drugs can be extremely dangerous, especially when mixed with alcohol.
 Below are some statistics associated with teen and underage drinking as well as prescription drug abuse.

 The NIH states that: